 Encouraging a wide range of crowds is my jam, from speaking on podcasts and radio stations coast-to-coast, to bringing the word at high school getaways, to guiding leadership retreats for church elders, college students, women’s groups, or retirees.
 If you want to laugh, be refreshed, and find inspiration, I’m your girl!

 (And do I do virtual events?
 Yes, I do.
 And they’re awesome.)

-My husband Daryl and I serve as pastors at a Presbyterian church in California, where we revel in joining Jesus at work.
+My husband Daryl and I serve as pastors at Presbyterian Church of the Master in southern California, where we revel in joining Jesus at work.